 What should a student seek and expect from an education?
 Is it purely training for a vocation or even a particular job?
 In studying mathematics, a person is learning a discipline that touches large aspects of many fields.
 It should prepare you for jobs, but it should also give you intellectual tools to rise in your vocation and enrich your intellectual life.
 Each course should contribute to some of these goals.

-Look at the the American Mathematical Society page for Undergraduates in Mathematics.
-It contains information on Graduate School; Summer Programs; REUs; Special Semesters; Math Clubs, Conferences, and On-line Journals; Competitions, Prizes, and Honorary Societies; Careers, Jobs and Internships.
-It also has a pdf Brochure.
+The American Mathematical Society page for Undergraduate Mathematics Majors contains information on Graduate School; Summer Programs; REUs; Special Semesters; Math Clubs, Conferences, and Online Journals; Competitions, Prizes, and Honorary Societies; Careers; Jobs and Internships.

-LSU Career Services will help you find a job, prepare for interviews, or seek admission to graduate school.
-Visit their website here.
+The LSU Olinde Career Center will help you find a job, prepare for interviews, or seek admission to graduate school.